HexmosTech/Ansika/README.md

 You may refer to the [Nuitka user manual](https://nuitka.net/doc/user-manual.html) for more information on the available options.

-The output binary file name of the above command is the same as the Python file name.
 #### Executing binary

-simply run the executable binary file by `./executor.bin`
+Simply run the executable binary file by `./executor.bin`

 If you encounter any permission issues run `chmod +x executor.bin`